Arkansas vs. Penn State Outback Bowl NCAA Football Odds, Plays and Insights | January 1, 2022

 Over/Under Insights

-- The combined points per game average of the two teams, 57.8, is 9.8 points more than Saturday's over/under.
+- The two teams combine to score 57.8 points per game, 9.8 more than the total in this contest.

-- This contest's total is 7.2 points greater than the 40.8 these two squads combine to allow per game this season.
+- This contest's over/under is 7.2 points more than the 40.8 these two squads combine to surrender per game this season.

-- The average total in Razorbacks games this season is 55.3, 7.3 points more than Saturday's over/under of 48.
+- Razorbacks games this season feature an average total of 55.3 points, a number 7.3 points higher than Saturday's over/under.

-- In 2021, games involving the Nittany Lions have averaged a total of 51.5 points, 3.5 more than the set over/under in this contest.
+- In 2021, games involving the Nittany Lions have averaged a total of 51.5 points, 3.5 more than the set total in this contest.

 Arkansas Stats and Trends